react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

    1. If the user is **also** specifying the capability `foo` in the build tool specific configuration (e.g. inside `gradle.properties` for Android) behave as follows:
       1. If the two values are **compatible**, use them without notifying the user.
       1. If the two values are **incompatible**, notify the user and use the value specified in the `reactNativeManifest.capabilities.foo` section will prevail and the value specified in the build tool specific configuration will be ignored.
-   1. If the user is **not** specifying the capability `foo` in the build tool specific configuration, honor the value specified in the `reactNativeManifest.capabilities.foo` section.
 1. If the capability `foo` is **not** specificed in the `reactNativeManifest.capabilities` section, honor the value specified in the build tool specific configuration or the default value if not specified.

 ### `align-deps` support